The Lakes of the Lake District

 Located at the extreme western edge of the Lake District National Park, Ennerdale is one of the most remote lakes but also one of the prettiest.
 Take the minor road that leads along the northern shore of Ennerdale to Ennerdale Head, a good jumping-off place for some of the region's finest walks.

 A small lake just west of Rydal Water.
-Grasmere village is the location of Town End, the 17th-century house where Beatrix Potter wrote many of her children's stories.
+Grasmere village is home to Dove Cottage, where the poet William Wordsworth lived.
+Wordsworth and his wife Mary are buried in St Oswald's churchyard.
 A parking lot at the eastern end of the lake provides access to a lovely walk along the shore.

 One of the smaller lakes, Rydal Water is located just outside Grasmere at the foot of Loughrigg Fell.
 At the eastern end is Rydal Mount, the family home of poet William Wordsworth for 37 years.

 Thirlmere is a man-made reservoir created to supply water to Manchester.
 To make the lake the outflow from a small natural lake was dammed and the valley flooded, submerging two villages.
 Only the church of Wythburn village survives.
 A popular footpath leaves from the National Trust car park halfway up the east shore towards the peak of Helvellyn.